 - Use dental floss to remove plaque regularly.

-- Visit your dentist regularly for full checkups.
+- Visit your family dentist regularly for full checkups.

 - Cosmetic Dentistry: Crown Lengthening - December 14, 2018